huaminghuangtw/Evergreen-Notes/Permanent-Notes/resilience.md

 > _“Our greatest glory is not in never failing, but in rising up every time we [fail](Failing%20forward%20turns%20setbacks%20into%20stepping%20stones.md).” — Ralph Waldo Emerson_

 > _[“It's not about how hard you hit.
 It's about how hard you can get hit and keep moving forward.
 How much you can take and keep moving forward.” — Rocky balboa Sylvester Stallone](https://youtu.be/tZUC-uAGLEA)_

+> _“Always seek out the seed of triumph in every adversity.” — Og Mandino_

 ---